geopython/stetl/docs/intro.rst

 `XSLT <http://en.wikipedia.org/wiki/XSLT>`_.
 By using native tools like `libxml2` and `libxslt` (via `Python lxml <http://lxml.de>`_)
 Stetl is speed-optimized.

 Stetl has (currently) no GUI.
-There are off course existing Open Source ETL tools like GeoKettle and Talend Geospatial with a GUI, but some of us would like to stay close to the commandline, remain Pythonic and reuse existing tools 'close to the iron'.
+There are powerful Open Source ETL tools like `GeoKettle <http://www.spatialytics.org/projects/geokettle>`_ and Talend Geospatial with a GUI.
+Check these out.
+But some of us would like to stay close to the commandline, be Pythonic and reuse existing tools 'close to the iron'.

 So why en when to use Stetl.

 * when ogr2ogr or XSLT alone cannot do the job
-* when GeoKettle/Talend is too heavy/complex
-* when FME is too expensive, too closed and/or too slow ;-)
 * when having to deal with complex GML as source or destination
+* when you want to use simple command-line tooling or (Python) program integrations
+* when you need speed
+* when you are a `Pythonista`

-So Stetl is in particularly useful for INSPIRE-related transformations and other complex GML-related ETL.
+Stetl is in particularly useful for INSPIRE-related transformations and other complex GML-related ETL.

 Stetl is presented at FOSS4G 2013 in Nottingham, see http://2013.foss4g.org/conf/programme/presentations/156